sortedcord/vue-notes/Notes/Introduction/Rebuilding a goal app with vuejs.md

 Here `goals` is an array which will hold all of the list items and `enteredValue` is string which will contain the name of the goal that the user enters.

-Now we can connect this data to the input in the HTML file by using a special #Directives called `v-model`.
+Now we can connect this data to the input in the HTML file by using a special #Directive called `v-model`.
 The value will be the same as that of the property: `enteredValue` like so:

 ```html
 <input type="text" id="goal" v-model="enteredValue" />